TuneLord/Megaman_Furry_Game/README.md

 # Megaman Furry Game
-2D game titled "Megaman Furry Game".
+2D game titled "Megaman Furry".
 The gameplay consists in collecting as many megaman heads as possible on the map and avoid random generating enemies.
 If you collect 50 heads - boss Ice Man arrives.

 <strong><h1>Features</h1></strong>
 * **animated hero** megaman,